mastiff-systems343/mastiff-systems/_posts/2025-06-09-Phishing-and-Email-Security-How-to-Spot-and-Stop-Digital-Scams.md

 #### How Phishing Works

-Phishing relies on **social engineering**—manipulating people into doing something risky, like clicking a link, entering credentials, or paying invoices.
+Phishing relies on **social engineering**, manipulating people into doing something risky, like clicking a link, entering credentials, or paying invoices.
 It usually starts with a message that appears to be from someone you trust, such as your bank, a vendor, or a colleague.

 **The Bait**
 Phishing can take many forms, not just email:

-- **Email phishing**: The classic scam — “Click to reset your password” or “Your invoice is attached.”
+- **Email phishing**: The classic scam, “Click to reset your password” or “Your invoice is attached.”
 - **Spear phishing**: A more targeted version, customized to you or your role.
 - **Smishing**: Fake texts (“Your package is delayed.
 Track here: …”)
-- **Vishing**: Scam phone calls impersonating tech support or financial institutions — increasingly using AI-generated voices.
+- **Vishing**: Scam phone calls impersonating tech support or financial institutions, increasingly using AI-generated voices.
 - **Social media phishing**: DMs with fake job offers or account alerts.

 **The Hook**
-Once the bait lands, the attacker pushes you to act quickly—like clicking a link, opening an attachment, or logging in to a fake website.
+Once the bait lands, the attacker pushes you to act quickly, like clicking a link, opening an attachment, or logging in to a fake website.
 These actions are designed to feel routine and urgent, lowering your defenses.

 **The Catch**
 When you follow through, that’s when the real damage happens.
 Depending on what you clicked or entered, attackers might: